robto09/CocktailCraft/docs/DependencyInjection.md

 We've standardized the ViewModel architecture:

 - **KoinViewModel**: A base class that implements `KoinComponent`
-- **BaseViewModel**: Extended to inherit from `KoinViewModel`
+- **BaseViewModel**: Extended to inherit from `KoinViewModel` and provides common functionality
-- **Updated ViewModels**: Refactored to use the new base classes
+- **Updated ViewModels**: Refactored to use the new base classes and consistent coroutine patterns

+The BaseViewModel now provides standardized methods for handling asynchronous operations:

+- **handleResultFlow**: A method for handling Result-wrapped Flows with consistent error handling
+- **executeWithErrorHandling**: A method for executing suspend functions with error handling
+- **executeWithErrorHandlingFlow**: A method for executing operations that return Flows

-This approach provides a consistent pattern for dependency injection in ViewModels, making the code more maintainable and easier to understand.
+This approach provides a consistent pattern for dependency injection and asynchronous operations in ViewModels, making the code more maintainable and easier to understand.

 ## Module Structure